galaxyproject/galaxy-hub/content/community/sig/index.md

 <slot name="/community/sig/common_linkbox" />

 Active Galaxy communities are encouraged to form and govern their own SIG, with a focus on specific shared interests.
+You can learn more in our dedicated tutorial: [What's a SIG?](HELP: Add new tutorial here)

 Each SIG may elect one member to represent their interests on the [Galaxy Community Board](/community/governance/gcb/).
 This is analogous to the [Galaxy Technical Board](/community/governance/gtb/), consisting of representatives of the [Working Groups](/community/wg/) (WG).

 In the following you will find a list of current active Special Interest Groups.
 If you can't find yourself in this list we always welcome new SIGs.
-Please read more about the [GCB and SIGs](/community/governance/gcb/) and on [how to set up your own](/get-started/new-leads/).
+Please read more about the [GCB and SIGs](/community/governance/gcb/) and on [how to set up your own](HELP: Add new tutorial here).

 # Directory of Special Interest Groups